-Liquidity & Concentration Risk - This is the risk that the Company will not be able to derive enough liquidity to pay claims in a timely fashion due to outsized exposure to single credits, underwriting accumulating risk to a single counterparty, or other variables which could have a material impact on the Company's solvency position.
+Liquidity Risk - This is the risk that the Company will not be able to derive enough liquidity to pay claims and creditors in a timely fashion.
+Liquidity risk arises when large claims must be paid, for example in the wake of a large natural or man-made catastrophic event, yet the investment portfolio cannot be liquidated or cannot be liquidated at reasonable prices due to stress in financial markets.
 The Company employs a conservative investment strategy focused on high grade, liquid fixed income assets.
-There are also strict limits on exposures to any single name credit, industry concentrations and asset type concentrations.
+There are also strict limits on exposure concentrations to any single name credit, industry and asset type.
 This strategy is designed to ensure ample access to liquidity to pay claims if Vantage Risk incurs underwriting losses, including large catastrophic losses.
-Additionally, underwriting guidelines by line of business describe the Company's appetite for single counterparty exposure that can be assumed on an underwriting basis.
+Vantage does not have any maturing debt or other large liabilities that are payable on demand.